Panasonic TZ200 vs Nikon D3300

 With 24MP, the D3300 offers a higher resolution than the TZ200 (20MP), but the D3300 nevertheless has larger individual pixels (pixel pitch of 3.91μm versus 2.41μm for the TZ200) due to its larger sensor.
 However, the TZ200 is a much more recent model (by 4 years and 1 month) than the D3300, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the D3300 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the TZ200 provides a higher video resolution than the D3300.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the TZ200 provides a higher video resolution than the D3300.
 It can shoot video footage at 4K/30p, while the Nikon is limited to 1080/60p.

 Feature comparison: Panasonic TZ200 vs Nikon D3300